 The Abbott Pass Viewpoint is a short trail that you can tack on to the Plain of Six Glaciers hike.
 At only 1.3 km, this short route has an elevation gain of 50 m and will take you about an hour round trip from the Tea House.

-Keep in mind, this section of the Plain of Six Glaciers hike (6.3 km mark), is no longer maintained.
-The trail is difficult, with large sections where you are walking over tree roots, loose stones, and gravel, on narrow paths, and with steeper inclines and drop-offs.
+Keep in mind that this section of the Plain of Six Glaciers hike (6.3 km mark) is no longer maintained.
+The trail is challenging, with large sections where you are walking over tree roots, loose stones, and gravel, on narrow paths, and with steeper inclines and drop-offs.

 Once you hit the 6.9 km mark, you will be met with a rocky clearing.
 The stunning views of Lake Louise and the glaciers are incredible at this point.